Why Government Contractors Should Care About Website Design and SEO

 - If you have not already addressed these changes, now is the time.
 Your competitors may already be ahead of you.

 According to Google, the metrics that make up Core Web Vitals will evolve over time.
-The current set focuses on three measures for Google search.
+The original set focuses on three measures for Google search.

 - Load Time—the amount of time it takes for a webpage to load enough information to be useful to the visitor.